CoderandHacker69/coreus-evo/README.md

 Special thanks to [RHW](https://rhw.one) for the ultraviolet proxy API.

-Games are not mine and remains to theur respective owners.
+Games are not mine and remains to their respective owners.

 I was inspired by the [Helios](https://github.com/dinguschan-owo/helios) concept, to have a single file that can be completly unblocked.